GeorgeWang26/cs246/lecture_cc.md

 - C::f means f in the context of class C
 - :: is like . where the LHS is a class (or namespace) not an object

-What do assns, mt, final mean in side of Student::grade?
+What do assns, mt, final mean inside of Student::grade? (equivalent to this->assns)
-- they are fields of the receier object, the object upon which grade was called
+- they are fields of the receiver object, the object upon which grade was called

 ``` c++
 Student s {...};